esp-rs/esp-rust-board/README.md

 # Rust ESP Board

 Welcome to the Rust ESP Development board project.
+This repository contains everything you will need to build the board yourself.
+Manufactured boards will be available soon, at which point a purchase link will replace this text.

 ## Project Specification